espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Crossbow Ace.md

 * * *

 Your deep understanding of the crossbow allows you to reload efficiently while moving yourself out of the line of return fire.
 Either [[Create a Diversion]] or [[Take Cover]], then Interact to reload.
-As normal, you must meet the requirements to Take Cover; you must be [[Prone]], benefiting from cover, or near a feature that allows you to Take Cover.
+As normal, you must meet the requirements to Take Cover; you must be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]], benefiting from cover, or near a feature that allows you to Take Cover.